 Lipomas are a slow-growing collection of fat cells usually found just under the skin.
-They are usually soft, with limited mobility and located directly under the skin.
-They can grow larger and sometimes impede the dogs movement depending on the location.
+They are usually soft, with limited mobility, and located directly under the skin.
+They can grow larger and sometimes impede the dogs’ movement depending on the location.
 Most dogs that develop a lipoma will develop multiple tumors.
-Since other masses or tumors may appear similar to lipomas we recommend to have Dr. Neumeister check any tumor you find.
+Since other masses or tumors may appear similar to lipomas we recommend having Dr. Neumeister check any tumor you find.
 If Dr. Neumeister recognizes it to be a lipoma we will document the size and location and will keep an eye on it at future visits.
-Usually they do not need to be removed.
+Usually, they do not need to be removed.
 We would only become concerned if it grows rapidly or would become too large and create a problem with the dog’s mobility.

 The images below show a very large lipoma, which was removed while the patient was anesthetized and in surgery for an unrelated matter.